 In older versions of Content Server, database tables were called catalogs.
 As a result, some tables still have the word "catalog" as part of their names.

-A complete listing of supported DBMS systems is available in the Supported Platform List, which you can access by going to the following URL:
+A complete listing of supported DBMS systems is available in the Supported Platform Document (SPD), at the following URL:

-http://e-docs.fatwire.com/CS
+http://e-docs.fatwire.com